WISDOM FOR LIVING DAILY DEVOTIONAL

-The followers of Christ need to stand in the gap for others, especially their spouses, children, families, loved ones, and those who may be in need of their intercession.
+The followers of Christ need to stand in the gap for others, especially their spouses, children, families, loved ones, and those who may need their intercession.

 Romans 8:26-27 says, “Likewise the Spirit also helps in our weaknesses.
 For we do not know what we should pray for as we ought, but the Spirit Himself makes intercession for us with groanings which cannot be uttered.
 Now He who searches the hearts knows what the mind of the Spirit is, because He makes intercession for the saints according to the will of God” (New King James Version).

 Our standing in the gap may be because of a revelation we’ve heard, a request for it, or a particular issue that we know about the person.
+It may be with or without fasting.
 Faithfulness, selflessness, and persistence are requirements to effectively stand in the gap.

 There are records of great interventions by God on earth because of the faithful intercession of some people.
 They stood in the gap and their intercession provoked God’s intervention.

 We may never know the effects of the failure of people in the contemporary world to stand in the gap for others.
-When there were situations that called for intervention or when God gave them a burden to intercede but they fail to respond, it had repercussions on the people.
+When there were situations that called for intervention or when God gave them a burden to intercede but they did not respond, it had repercussions on the people.

-The failure of such people will be like what is recorded in the book of Ezekiel when God sought for an intercessor but found none.
+The failure of such people will be like the situation recorded in the book of Ezekiel when God sought an intercessor but found none.
 “I looked for someone who might rebuild the wall of righteousness that guards the land.
 I searched for someone to stand in the gap in the wall so I wouldn’t have to destroy the land, but I found no one.
-So now I will pour out my fury on them, consuming them in the fire of my anger.
-I will heap on them the full penalty for all their sins, says the Sovereign LORD” (Ezekiel 22:30-31 New Living Translation).
+So now I will pour out my fury on them, consuming them with the fire of my anger.
+I will heap on their heads the full penalty for all their sins.
+I, the Sovereign Lord, have spoken!”
+(Ezekiel 22:30-31 New Living Translation).

 May you not fail God or those He has raised you or prompted you to stand in the gap for.